opencode-nexus Svelte Themes

 OpenCode Nexus

-A secure, cross-platform desktop application for running and remotely accessing your OpenCode server, powered by Tauri (Rust), Astro + Svelte (Bun), and secure tunneling.
+A secure, cross-platform client application for connecting to OpenCode servers started with opencode serve, powered by Tauri v2 (Rust), Astro + Svelte (Bun), and real-time API integration.

 πŸš€ Features